Jubatian/rrpge-spec/specs/userlib/dlist.rst

 First if necessary, it waits for the frame (in which the pages were last flipped) to end, also calling the frame hooks when this happens.
-The wait is performed by the Frame rate limiter flag (in the Display List Definition & Process Flags register).
+The wait is performed by the Frame completion flag.

 This function is optimized for fast return, simply providing the appropriate CPU RAM variable.
 The us_dbuf_init and us_dbuf_flip routines ensure that the